-The term peptidoglycan was derived from the peptides and the sugars (glycan) that make a molecule; it is also called ‘Murein’.
-It is found only in bacterial cell walls, thus, its synthesis can be targeted by antibiotics.
-Peptidoglycan, the polymer of sugars and amino acids, is a complex, interwoven network that surrounds the entire bacterial cell.
+The term peptidoglycan was derived from the peptides and the sugars (glycan) that make a molecule; it is also called ‘murein’ or ‘mucopeptide.’
+This complex interwoven network of sugar polymer and amino acids surrounds the entire bacterial cell.
 It provides structural rigidity and gives characteristics shape for that bacteria.

 - Peptidoglycan provides rigid support to bacterial cells and maintains the characteristic shape of the cell.

-- Allows bacterial cell to withstand media of low osmotic pressure, such as water.
+- Allows bacterial cells to withstand media of low osmotic pressure, such as water.

 - Peptidoglycan is a good target for antibacterial drugs.
-Eg. penicillins, cephalosporins etc inhibit transpeptidase reaction (which makes cross-links between the two adjacent tetrapeptides).
+Drugs like penicillins, cephalosporins, etc inhibit transpeptidase reaction (which makes cross-links between the two adjacent tetrapeptides) involved in peptidoglycan synthesis.

-- Lysozyme enzyme present in human tears, mucus, and saliva cleave the peptidoglycan backbone, breaking the glycosyl bonds of peptidoglycan, thus providing a major line of defense against bacterial infection.
+- Lysozyme enzymes in human tears, mucus, and saliva cleave the peptidoglycan backbone, breaking the glycosyl bonds of peptidoglycan, thus providing a major line of defense against bacterial infection.